impredicative/gec/README.md

 * `gec umount <repo>`  # If files not changed

 ## Roadmap
-* Consider rewriting using Go.
+* Consider rewriting using PowerShell or Nim or Go.